savadikarc/savadikarc/README.md

 ### Hi there 👋

+- I am Chinmay, an Electrical Engineer by education and a Software Engineer working on Machine Learning (Machine Learning Engineer, as the cool kids call it) by trade.
+- I like exploring new ideas and discussing them with others.
+Feel free to get in touch!

 <!--
 **savadikarc/savadikarc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.